 Ingrain was sometimes used without the -ed as an adjective, chiefly in reference to the dyeing process, but in modern usage, the adjective form is ingrained: “Altruism remains in us as an ingrained habit, a happy relic of simpler times.”

-2 Responses to “Verb Mistakes #10: Dropping the Past Participle Ending”
+2 thoughts on “Verb Mistakes #10: Dropping the Past Participle Ending”

 I loved this Daily Writing Tip, #4 being my pet-peeve in this category.
 Please add “iced” tea to the list.